Syria air force bombs cities, truce "practically over"

 But the truce seems destined to share the fate of failed peace efforts that have preceded it, with dozens of people continuing to be killed daily and international and regional powers at odds while they back different sides.

-A sectarian divide between Assad's minority Alawite sect and Syria's majority Sunnis is also growing, fuelling religious fervour and attracting more foreign jihadists into the country.
+A sectarian divide between Assad's minority Alawite sect and Syria's majority Sunnis is also growing, fuelling religious fervor and attracting more foreign jihadists into the country.

 DAMASCUS BOMBINGS